 4.7.
 Representation: All clubs shall have at least one member at the Annual or Extraordinary General Meeting.
 All clubs falling to comply with this rule shall be fined a sum of £5.

 5.1.
 Club Registration: The registration fee for each team competing in the league is to be determined at Annual or Extraordinary General Meeting.
-This fee will include affiliation fee for TTE.

 5.3.
 Team Registration: Each player must be registered for a specific team within their club.
 Team registrations must be received in writing and approved by the Registrations Secretary before that player participates in a match.
 Each team must have a minimum of three registered players.

 5.4.
 Juniors/Veterans: Shall be defined by the current age set for TTE player licence fees.

 5.5.
 Applications: Applications for the registration of new players during a current season will be accepted up to and including 1st February.
 Only in exceptional circumstances will the executive Committee consider applications after this date.